clibroia/employees-management/README.md

 - bcrypt, for hashing plaintext passwords
 - dotenv, to access environment variables defined in .env

+### Testing

+- chai, employed to write tests using the TDD assertion style
+- mongodb-memory-server, to run an in-memory MongoDB server for testing purposes

 ### Linting and Formatting Code